jewettaij/visfd/README.md

 are useful for extracting geometry from Cryo-EM tomograms of living cells.

-## programs included with this repository:
+## Programs included with this repository:

 After compilation, all programs will be located in the "*bin/*" subdirectory.
 Here is a brief description of some of them: